| Brad Templeton's Photography |

 Fast lenses are lenses of large aperture (width), or low f-stop.
 (F stop is the ratio between the width of the lens you are using and the focal length.)
 Fast lenses are big and heavy, but you need them.
 Fast lenses let you do shallow depth of field.
 That means you can focus on a person and leave the background, and also foreground, blurry.
 A large fraction of good photography uses this trick to define the composition of a shot.
 Small digital P&S can't do this very well, even though their lenses are sometimes quite fast, because shorter lenses don't have as narrow a depth of field.

-Fast lenses can shoot in less light.
+Fast lenses are also, well, fast.
+They need less exposure time or can shoot in lower light.
 They're great, but they cost money and are big and heavy.
 But most shooters won't work with less.

 Canon "L" series lenses are generally agreed to be the best out there.
 They are expensive, however.
-Some 3rd party lenses are also quite good for half the money.
-Get the Canon if you have the bucks, but if value is important, look at Sigma and Tokina's high-end lines.
+Some 3rd party lenses are also quite good for 50-70% of the money.
+Get the Canon if you have the bucks, but if value is important, consider Sigma and Tokina's high-end lines.
 (They make good lenses, the problem is their quality control is poor.
 So be ready to exchange a lens if you get one of the duds.
 If this is not for you, buy the Canon.)

 Two great sites will help you compare your lenses.
 The first is PhotoZone's lens performance survey.
 Large numbers of people have given their opinion on quality of various lenses.
 Compare your choices with some of the others, then search for prices at B&H photo or on eBay.
 They also have the Lens Test Guide which is based on external sources.
 Combining all this info, with what's below, gives the most complete picture.